AndersDeath/diary2/000-current.md

 # 03 May - Wednesday - Barcelona - 216 day of immigration

 So, I am sitting in Buenos Migas place which is one of the places where it is possible to eat for affordable price in this city.
 I tried to rerecord my video about Barcelona this morning but I got only piece of shit.
 Local streets are extremely noisy and I didn't find a place where I can be in calm env.
 I also changed a plan for the video.
 Now it has strong structure that I want to try the next morning.
 From another side this day was quite calm.
+The day after tomorrow in the nearest friday we are leaving this city.